enasequence/ena-browser-documentation/browser/search/microreact.rst

 Building Search
 ---------------
 Firstly, build an advanced search query.
-This involves selecting the data type to be queried (e.g. sample) and build the query with the desired parameters.
-Following this, when at the fields section, select ‘Manually select fields’ and specify fields which correspond to, and therefore map to the required input for uploading to MicroReact (see `here <https://microreact.org/instructions>`_ for MicroReact uploading instructions).
+This involves selecting the data type to be queried (e.g. sample) and building the query with the desired parameters.
+Following this, in the fields section, select ‘Manually select fields’ and specify fields which correspond to, and therefore map to, the required input for uploading to MicroReact (see `here <https://microreact.org/instructions>`_ for MicroReact uploading instructions).
 Specifically, this includes values for id,  map_countryField, map_latitude, map_longitude and date.
 For example, for each of the aforementioned, within the advanced search, example fields to select include:

 - sample_accession for id
 - country for map_countryField